Size-dependent surface energies of Au nanoparticles: Discussion

-However, the red squares in Fig.~\ref{fig:excess_energy_bond} clearly exhibit a non-constant value for $E_{\text{bond}}$.
+However, the red triangles in Fig.~\ref{fig:excess_energy_bond}, showing the nanocubes excess energy normalised to the number of broken bonds, clearly exhibit a non-constant value for $E_{\text{bond}}$.
 Consequently, we propose a slightly modified description in which the energy needed to break a bond is a function of the coordination.
 Hence, it costs different energy to create, e.g., a corner atom (9 broken bonds) than a facet atom (4 broken bonds).
-The excess energy was, therefore, fitted with
+Thus the excess energy becomes